Scorpions (band): Rock Believer and possible follow-up album (2018–present)

 On 29 September 2021, Scorpions announced Rock Believer as the title of their nineteenth studio album and set 11 February 2022 as its release date; the band later pushed back the release of the album to two weeks after its initially planned release date.
-They will support the album with a European tour with Mammoth WVH and a North American tour with Thundermother and Whitesnake, as part of the latter's farewell tour.
+They supported the album with a European tour with Mammoth WVH and a North American tour with Thundermother and Whitesnake, as part of the latter's farewell tour.

+During the COVID-19 pandemic, they collaborated with Japanese rock star Yoshiki to perform "Wind of Change" for the documentary film Yoshiki: Under the Sky.
+This was the first time the band came together to perform the Ukraine version of the song.
+The performance was later released as a music video on YouTube.

+In December 2023, it was also announced that the band would return to Turkey for the first time in eight years to perform a live show in Istanbul in May 2024.
+On October 24th, 2024, the band gave a press conference in Hanover at which a concert on July 5, 2025 at the Heinz-von-Heiden-Arena was announced for the 60th anniversary under the motto "Coming Home to Hannover Scorpions and Friends".
+Rosy Vista, Bülent Caylen, Alice Cooper and Judas Priest appeared as special guests.

+In February 2025, when asked if Scorpions were planning to make a 20th studio album, Meine stated that "there are a million good reasons to go back into the studio sometime soon.
+But, on the other side, these days, it's not the time anymore really to make albums."
+He did not rule out recording a "few songs", and added that the band will discuss working on new music "before [they] make plans for what might come up" in 2026.

+Musical style

+Scorpions are most commonly categorized as hard rock and heavy metal.

 Legacy

 Scorpions are one of the best-selling bands in the history of music, according to various sources, the band's sales are about 100 million worldwide, of which 10.5 million are certified in the United States.
 All their editions with issued sales certificates have repeatedly reached gold and platinum status in various countries around the world.
 Rolling Stone describes Scorpions as the "heroes of heavy metal", and MTV called them "Ambassadors of Rock".
 They have received prestigious awards such as three World Music Awards, a star on the Hollywood Rock wall, and a presence in the permanent exhibition of the Rock and Roll Hall of Fame.
 In 2015, the group celebrated its 50th anniversary.

+A biographical film Winds of Change was in production in 2025 aimed at a release to coincide with the band's 60th anniversary celebrations.

 Influence

-Scorpions have been cited as a principal influence on the 1980s hard rock and heavy metal scenes, including artists such as Guns N' Roses, Mötley Crüe, Def Leppard, Metallica, Megadeth, Testament, Skid Row, Cinderella, Doro, Helloween, Hanoi Rocks, and Yngwie Malmsteen.
+Scorpions have been cited as a principal influence on numerous hard rock and heavy metal scenes, including artists such as Cinderella, Def Leppard, Doro, Guns N' Roses, Hanoi Rocks, Helloween, Yngwie Malmsteen, Megadeth, Metallica, Mötley Crüe, Skid Row, and Testament.

-In popular culture

-"Wind of Change" is played in the off-Broadway production Power Balladz.

-"Wind of Change" is a podcast from Pineapple Street Studios, Crooked Media and Spotify that explores a rumor that the song was actually written by the CIA.